madpsy/xpa125b_controller/README.md

  If you are using `rigctld` on Windows you need a recent version of Hamlib due to a bug I discovered while developing this controller.
 More details here: https://github.com/Hamlib/Hamlib/issues/873.

+# Yaesu Mode

+Most Yaesu radios (except the 817/818 - see below) use a similar method to SunSDR.
+There are four pins named Band A - D. We read the logic levels of the pins from the ACC port to determinte the band.
+PTT is handled via another pin called 'TX GND'.

+1. Wire up the ACC port using the Band pins (via a logic level shifter) and TX GND pin.
+2. Configure the controller with `mode = "yaesu"` and ensure `hl_05_enabled = false` (no other config needed)

+You can still enable WiFi and/or MQTT with this mode if desired.
+This allows you to have access to the other APIs and web interface aswel as push MQTT events but have control entirely handled locally.

+# Yaesu 817 Mode

+The Yaesu 817 & 818 radios use a different method for band selection.
+They have a stepped voltage output so we use the ADC in the D1 Mini to read this voltage and determine the band.

+1. Wire up the ACC port using the band voltage pin and TX GND pin.
+2. Configure the controller with `mode = "yaesu817"` (no other config needed)

 # Icom IC-705

 A popular QRP radio is the Icom-705 and the XPA125B makes a good companion in situations where you need extra power.
 The problem is only PTT works using a cable from the radio to the amplifier - no automatic band selection.